wirrywoo/ACubed/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 This project is developed on `Python 3.10.12` in `Ubuntu-22.04 (WSL)` via the default `bash` Linux shell.
-Further testing on codebase compatibility is needed.
-Make sure to test the project in different environments and report any issues you encounter.
+Further testing on codebase compatibility across different environment versions is needed.
+Please report any issues you may encounter.

 Create `.env` file containing the following contents and add configuration file to project's root directory: